 To be placed on the Faculty of Science Dean's Multidisciplinary Undergraduate Research List at graduation time, a student must:

-- complete at least 9 credits of research-based courses, taken for a letter grade,
+- complete at least 9 credits of research-based courses, taken for a letter grade (see also note below),

 - where qualifying courses are either specified in the list of approved science research courses,